 The Zohar, the foundational text of Jewish mysticism, is the most notoriously opaque sacred book in the Jewish canon.
 Written in a cryptic, anachronism-laden form of Aramaic, it has fascinated, uplifted and baffled mystics and seekers for centuries.

-But with his nearly complete nine-volume translation of the Zohar’s bulk — its main commentary on the Torah — Daniel C. Matt has done a lot to make it more accessible.
+But with his nearly complete nine-volume translation of the Zohar, a mystical commentary on the Torah, Daniel C. Matt has done a lot to make it more accessible.
 Since 1997, he has worked full time on the translation, most of that time from his home in the Berkeley Hills, where he takes a hike in Tilden Park nearly every morning.

 Lehrhaus Judaica, the Berkeley-based adult education center, is taking the opportunity to make it the focus of its 2015-16 Philosophy Circle program, offering six Zohar Circles around the Bay Area, with Matt himself selecting the teachers and curriculum.

 The Zohar, Matt said, is “a book that transforms Judaism.
 It reimagines God not as someone up there in heaven running the show, but as the energy that animates all of existence.”